Rz7/div-to-JSON/README.md

 # divJSON
-This library I created to get a lot of content from some websites, quickly.
+#This library I created to get a lot of content from some websites, quickly.
-This library receives html code as input and returns JSON array of html elements in selected div/other element.
+#It receives html code as input and returns JSON array of html elements that are in selected div or in another element.

 ```javascript